Authors Schools & Libraries

 Exploring sibling rivalry in Rochelle Falconer's How to Tame a Mummy Monster

-Rochelle Falconer tells ReadingZone what inspired her first picture book, How to Tame a Mummy Monster (OUP).
+Rochelle Falconer tells ReadingZone how her own family helped inspire her picture book, How to Tame a Mummy Monster (OUP), a story about sibling rivalry.
 Rochelle was born in Jamaica but grew up in Birmingham, the oldest of six kids, raised by her single mum.
-She loved to write - and felt most at home in the art d...
+She loved...

 -